Command line interfaces

 Implement a CLI for the script such that the following commands can be run

-python iris_classifier.py train --output 'model.ckpt' # should train the model and save it to 'model.ckpt' python iris_classifier.py train -o 'model.ckpt' # should be the same as above
+python iris_classifier.py --output 'model.ckpt' # should train the model and save it to 'model.ckpt' python iris_classifier.py -o 'model.ckpt' # should be the same as above

 Solution

-We are here making use of the short name option in typer for giving an shorter alias to the
+We are here making use of the short name option in typer for giving a shorter alias to the

 --output